-A few weeks in advance of election day it is the task of the Dutch municipalities to organize the elections.
-This task consists out of setting up the polling stations and making sure that every citizen eligible to vote, receives his or her voting pass.
+In the current system there are three element which could use improvement in the area of ease of use and efficiency.
+In the first place, it is the task of the Dutch municipalities to organize the elections.
+This task consists out of setting up the polling stations and making sure that every citizen eligible to vote, receives their voting pass.

-1http://nos.nl/artikel/2176913-7600-stemmen-boxmeer-niet-meegeteld-bij-de-verkiezingen.html

-$^{^{2} \}tt http://nos.nl/artikel/2163145-stemmen-vanuit-buitenland-blijft-probleem.\tt html$

 The logistical operation of delivering 13 million voting passes to every citizen eligible to vote is a great challenge.
-It is highly dependent on the current postal infrastructure, which is a costly and time-consuming process.

-On election day the voter needs to bring two items to the polling station: a voting pass and an identity document.
+On one hand this distribution is highly dependent on the current postal infrastructure and on the other hand it is a costly and time-consuming process.
+Secondly, on election day the voter needs to bring two items to the polling station: a voting pass and an identity document.
 These documents are checked at the polling station by an official who is assigned by the municipality.

-Especially the paper voting pass leaves room for improvement.
-In the current process, the voting pass is inspected only visually.
-The officials are trained to verify the authenticity of the voting pass by looking at several authenticity marks [8].
-Anyone with access to a printer capable of creating those authenticity marks can reproduce the voting pass and vote more than one time at different polling stations.
+The officials are trained to verify the authenticity of the voting pass by looking at several authenticity marks [10].
+There is however a big flaw in this authentication process at the polling station.
+Anyone with access to a printer capable of creating those authenticity marks can reproduce the voting pass and vote more than once at different polling stations within their municipality.

-After the polling station is closed, the ballot papers and voting passes are counted manually.
-One of the most annoying parts of this step is when the amount of ballots and amount of voting passes do not match.
-If this is the case, every count needs to be done over and over until the numbers add up.
-Not having to count the voting passes at the end of the day will make the job more efficient and will cut the time needed to determine the final outcome.
+Thirdly, after the polling station is closed, the ballot papers and voting passes are counted manually.
+One of the most cumbersome parts of this step is when the amount of ballots and amount of voting passes do not match.
+If this is the case, all the counting needs to be done over and over again until the numbers match.
+If the voting passes would not have to be counted at the end of the day the job of volunteers at the polling station will be more efficient and the time needed to determine the final outcome will be shorter.